Tips to reduce personal income tax

 Grandparent Caregiver Relief (GCR) is a tax relief given to working mothers who engage the help of their parents, grandparents, parents-in-law or grandparents-in-laws to take care of their children.
 The amount claimable is S$3,000.

-For you to claim this relief, the caregiver must have been:`
+For you to claim this relief, the caregiver must have been:

-- Looking after any of your children who is a Singapore citizen aged 12 and below in 2022; or unmarried handicapped children who is a Singapore citizen in 2023,
+• children who is a Singapore citizen aged 12 and below in 2024 or;

-Tips on claiming personal reliefs
+Tips on claiming tax reliefs

 Avoid wrongful claims of personal reliefs by checking if you meet the qualifying conditions for each one.
 You can also use the personal relief checker available on the IRAS website.

-Find out more: All you need to know about Tax Season 2024
+Find out more: All you need to know about Tax Season 2025

 Ready to start?